 The Social Work Department at the University of Southern Indiana has partnered with International Service Learning Experiences (ISLE) to offer an outstanding service learning opportunity in Jamaica.

 This trip is open to both graduate and undergraduate students who are seeking to increase their global awareness by engaging in social service work outside of the United States.

 Undergraduate students enroll in SOCW 490: Social Work in Jamaica.
 This is a three credit hour elective social work course that meets the University Core Curriculum requirements for Global Communities.
 This course counts towards the University Core 39 as Global Community

 Graduate students will enroll in SOCW 513: Social Work in Jamaica.
 This is three credit hour elective.

 In order to enroll, students must meet the following requirements:

-The Turner-Frey Global Social Work Award was established by Dr. Wendy Turner-Frey, USI associate professor of social work, and her husband Leonard Frey.
+The Global Social Work Award was established by Dr. Wendy Turner, USI associate professor of social work, and Leonard Frey.
 This award helps underwrite the expenses of full-time students planning to be a part of the annual Global Social Work trip.

 Download the scholarship application, fill it out and return it to:

 8600 University Boulevard